NoaTAU/Real-Unreal-Experiment/Assets/TAUXR/Base Scene/TXR_RoomCalibrator/MRUKCalibration/MRUKCalibration.md

 3. The system will automatically align the virtual environment with the real-world position

 ## Notes
-- This system is ideal for static environments that cannot be automatically detected
+- This system is ideal for static environments that cannot be repositioned
 - Ensure reference points are placed at easily identifiable locations
 - The calibration process will move the player to match the real-world position in the virtual environment